Trauma & Post Traumatic Stress Disorder (PTSD)

 Fact: PTSD symptoms can develop any time after a traumatic event; they may start soon after the event or may not develop until months or years later.
 Additionally, symptoms may come and go throughout many years.

 Fact: Not every child is able to just “get over” a traumatic event.
-Many factors go into determining whether a child goes on to develop PTSD, including how old the child was when the traumatic event occurred, duration and severity of the event, whether the child was believed and protected from experiencing further trauma, the type of traumatic event and whether the trauma happened in the context of a caregiving relationship.
+Many factors go into determining whether a child goes on to develop PTSD, including how old the child was when the traumatic event occurred, duration and severity of the event, whether the child was believed and protected from experiencing further trauma, the type of traumatic event, and whether the trauma happened in the context of a caregiving relationship.

-Fact: Early diagnosis and treatment is extremely important.
-It can ease symptoms, enhance the child’s normal development, and improve quality of life.
-Treatment may include cognitive behavioral therapy, which will help the child learn skills to manage anxiety and to master the situation that led to PTSD.Additionally, medications for depression or anxiety may help some children feel calmer and more positive about life.
+Fact: Detecting trauma depends on screening for trauma by asking about a child’s experiences.
+Once detected, it is important for youth to be able to talk through and process events that they experience with a provider that is professionally trained to handle patients with trauma.
+In fact, it is a major part of treatments including cognitive behavioral therapy which will help the child learn skills to manage anxiety and to master the situation that led to PTSD.
+Additionally, medications for depression or anxiety may help some children feel calmer and more positive about life.

 Prevention